TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/sensor_oad_offchip/CC13X2_CC26X2R1_LAUNCHXL/README.md

 #define OAD_BLOCK_AUTO_RESUME_DELAY   BEACON_INTERVAL
 ```

-Finally, the sensor_oad project has 3 defines related to the OAD feature, defined by default in the project's .opts file or in the project settings:
+Finally, the sensor_oad project has 3 defines related to the OAD feature, defined by default in the project's .opt file or in the project settings:

 * `FEATURE_NATIVE_OAD`: This includes the 15.4 OAD client.
 This results in an application that supports the OAD messages needed to receive an OAD update over the 15.4 network.
 * `SECURITY`: This includes the OAD secure signing.
 This results in an application binary that is signed using an AES encryption of SHA2 hash of the image.